 However in common day language, altitude and elevation are used interchangeable.
 In this blogpost, or in fact all across the website, altitude and elevation are refering to the height above sea level.

 So, back to the topic: Temperature decreases as you climb.
 But why?
 And how much is that difference actually?

 The latter question is the easiest: the common rule is that temperature decreases with 6°C per 1000 meter.
-Or 0.6°C per 100m.
+Or 0.6°C per 100m – in moist air.
+Dry air has a rate of change of about 1°C per 100m.
 Under exceptional circumstances, the difference could be more than 1.5°C per 100m.
 However there are also conditions where the temperature rises when altitude increases: inversion.

 But why does it get colder with increasing altitude?